 You have two options to get to there: by boat or by plane.

 If you’re coming from Cebu, you can also take a fast watercraft to Tagbilaran for P500.00.
 Just make sure that the weather isn’t stormy or else you’ll be in for a rough ride.

 After an earthquake devastated Bohol on October 15, 2013, its local tourism is getting back on its feet as it opens several of tourist destinations to the public.
 Tour agencies and local tourism are planning to redesign the island’s tour packages and add the quake ruins to its historical attraction.
 Tourism has been a major source of income to many of its residents.

 Tour agencies and local tourism are planning to redesign the island’s tour packages and add the quake ruins to its historical attraction.
 Tourism has been a major source of income to many of its residents.

 Where to stay

-Once in the island, you can visit the provincial capital, Tagbilaran, where you can find a number of excellent hotels, hostels, and inns which will suit your preference and budget.
+Once on the island, you can visit the provincial capital, Tagbilaran.
+This is where you can find a number of excellent hotels, hostels, and inns to suit your preference and budget.

-- You can try Nisa Traveler’s Inn located in Tagbilaran where rooms cost anywhere between P900.00-P1,200.00 a night.
-Nisa doesn’t have the best facilities or amenities but their rooms have aircon, showers and a television, plus they can help you arrange transportation for your trip around the province.
+You can try Nisa Traveler’s Inn located in Tagbilaran where rooms cost anywhere between P900.00-P1,200.00 a night.
+Nisa doesn’t have the best facilities or amenities but their rooms have aircon, showers, and a television, plus they can help you arrange transportation for your trip around the province.

-- One of the best places you can stay at in Tagbilaran is the Bohol Tropics, it’s really more of a resort with good rooms and amenities.
+One of the best places you can stay at in Tagbilaran is the Bohol Tropics, it’s really more of a resort with good rooms and amenities.
 Room rates are somewhere around P2,150.00 to P05,350.00 per night.

 If you get the services of a driver and his van for a tour around the province, be sure to have the agreement written down on paper and have them sign it so they don’t jack up the prices last minute.